hrshptl6595/Titan/README.md

 # Titan
-Decribe about the application in this readme file
+Decribe about the application in this README file